 Option Dialect Description Note: When the option is set to comma, a dot is still recognized as a valid separator.
 The option does not disable the dot but enables the comma as an additional separator.
 Enable MF comments Micro Focus Cobol Specifies that the application contains comments in the first position.
 Extralingual Characters All PL/I Add the specified lower-case national language characters to the supported character set.
 Do not separate characters with a space.
 Extralingual Upper Characters All PL/I Add the specified upper-case national language characters to the supported character set.
 Do not separate characters with a space.
 Graphical System ACUCOBOL-GT® Specifies that the application was executed on a graphical rather than character-based system.
 In Margins All Specifies the current margins for source files.
-Line Number Step All Natural Specifies the line-numbering increment to use in restoring stripped line numbers in Natural source files: User defined, to use the line-numbering increment you specify.
+Line Number Step All Natural Specifies the line-numbering increment to use in restoring stripped line numbers in Natural source files: Autodetect, to use a line-numbering increment based on line number references in the source code, or User defined, to use the line-numbering increment you specify.
 If you select User defined, enter the increment in the Value field.
-Logical Operators All PL/I Specifies handling of logical operator characters used in source files: Characters, to use the logical operator characters you specify.
+Logical Operators All PL/I Specifies handling of logical operator characters used in source files: Autodetect, to autodetect logical operator characters, or Characters, to use the logical operator characters you specify.
 If you select Characters, specify the characters used for NOT and OR operations.
 Out Margins All PL/I Specifies the margins for components to be created with the Enterprise Analyzer Component Maker tool.
-PERFORM behavior ACUCOBOL-GT®, Micro Focus Cobol Specifies the setting of the compiler PERFORM-type option: Stack, to allow recursive PERFORMS, or All exits active, to disallow them.
+PERFORM behavior ACUCOBOL-GT [®] , Micro Focus Cobol Specifies the setting of the compiler PERFORM- type option: Stack, to allow recursive PERFORMS, or All exits active, to disallow them.
 Picture clause N-symbol Cobol/390, Enterprise Cobol Specifies the national language behavior of picture symbol N and N-literals: DBCS or National.
 Emulates behavior of compiler NSYMBOL option.
 Preserve dialect for verified objects All Cobol Specifies that the parser reverify Cobol files with the same dialect it used when the files were verified first.
 RM/Cobol compatibility ACUCOBOL-GT® Specifies that the parser ensure proper memory allocation for applications written for Liant RM/ COBOL.
 Emulates behavior of -Ds compatibility option.
 Support Hogan Framework Cobol/390, Enterprise Cobol Specifies that the parser create relationships for Hogan Cobol and Hogan batch applications.
-Specify the full path of the folder for Hogan Framework configuration files in the Hogan Files Location field.
+Specify the full path of the folder for Hogan Framework configuration files in the Hogan Files

+Option Dialect Description Location field.
 For more information, see "Hogan Framework Support."

-Option Dialect Description Treat COMP-1/COMP-2 as FLOAT/DOUBLE ACUCOBOL-GT® Specifies that the parser treat picture data types with COMP-1 or COMP-2 attributes as FLOAT or DOUBLE, respectively.
+Treat COMP-1/COMP-2 as FLOAT/DOUBLE ACUCOBOL-GT® Specifies that the parser treat picture data types with COMP-1 or COMP-2 attributes as FLOAT or DOUBLE, respectively.
 Unisys MCP Control Options Unisys MCP Cobol-74, Unisys MCP Cobol-85 Specifies that the application was compiled with control options set or reset as specified.
 Add control options as necessary.